 In October of 1962 the United States and the Soviet Union were willing to destroy most of the planet to keep their version of this from being conquered by those of the the other version.
 The other version of course putting different people on top.
-Generally those just below the top rarely – if ever – have those on or near the bottom truly considered for any place other than where they are.
+Generally those just below the top since rarely – it ever – have those on or near the bottom been truly considered for an place other than where they are.

 - For one thing, it’s based on inequality.
 There can never be equality between any person and/or group since it is a hierarchy by definition.
 Not between genders, race, income, worth…etc. A worker will never be treated the same as his supervisor.
 A person with income A will never be treated the same as one with income 10xA.
 And on and on.

-- It promotes envy, greed, egotism, distrust, arrogance and various sociopathic traits and rewards them.
+- It promotes envy, greed, egotism, distrust, arrogance and various sociopathic traits and rewords them and competition.

-- It’s easy.
+- It easy.
 Hierarchical systems require little mental excursion.
 Just follow the rules, and all will be well.

 - Personal responsibility is not required.
-Just blame your problems on those below and/or above.
+Just blame you problems on those below and/or above.

 - Discourages social responsibility.
 The problems of those below and above are not your concern.

-One might think that ditching this system is to be utopian.
-However there are are vast numbers of groups and societies that are non-hierarchical.
-In fact the first type of group outside our family that we become a part of is non-hierarchical and based on mutual aid cooperation.
+One might think that ditching this system to be utopian.
+However there have been are are vast number of groups and societies that are non-hierarchical.
+In fact the first type of group outside our family that we become a part of is non-hierarchical and base on mutual aid cooperation.
 The kids we played with even when at school.
 Then there are the 12 Step groups – AA, OA, NA…etc. Native American tribes.
 In fact nearly all tribal cultures are based on this concept.
 A lot of clubs and other organization are set up this way.

-So why do we as humans insist on organizing ourselves in this hierarchical manner?
+So why to we as humans insist on organizing our selves in this hierarchical manner ?
 I think primarily because it is easy.
 It requires little mental effort and little if any commitment and little if any responsibility and little if any accountability.
-Which makes it comfortable and attractive.
+Which makes if comfortable and attractive.

 But these kinds of social systems have another characteristic.
 They are inherently self destructive.
-Throughout history none have survived and most have laid waste to the planet in some way to maintain themselves.
+Through out history non have survived and most have laid waste to the planet in so way to maintain themselves.
 They are also very, very self centered.